 The USACE is the source of controlling depths in federal channels on NOAA charts.
 If surveying within a USACE maintained channel, the hydrographer shall conduct a comparison of survey depths with the DRVAL1 attribute found in the ENC's DRGARE feature object in all maintained channels.
-When survey soundings or obstructions located in the channel are found to be shoaler than the controlling depth of that channel then the hydrographer shall immediately report these results to the HSD/NSD Project Manager or COR with a carbon copy to the HSD/NSD Branch Chief.
-The HSD/NSD Project Manager or COR will inform the Navigation Manager via email with a carbon copy to CAB.Chief@noaa.gov and ocs.nbs@noaa.gov.
+When survey soundings or obstructions located in the channel are found to be shoaler than the controlling depth of that channel then the hydrographer shall immediately report these results to the HSD/NSD Project Manager or COR with a carbon copy to the HSD Branch Chief at email hsd.chief.ops@noaa.gov or NSD branch chief at chief.nrb.ocs@noaa.gov, as appropriate.
+The HSD/NSD Project Manager or COR will inform the Navigation Manager via email with a carbon copy to CAB.
+Chief@noaa.gov and ocs.nbs@noaa.gov.
 The Navigation Manager shall address the issue with the USACE, USCG, and communicate the findings to the local Pilots.
 The field unit shall document this correspondence in Section 8.1.4 D of the DR for the affected survey.
-Copies of all correspondence shall be included in DR Appendix II.